udany/IdToHash/README.rst

 I should add here the major change from the original implementation:

-Wheres there was only one alphabet used this library requires two, that is because the original implementation, whilst allowing for padding, used the character that represented 0 to pad the generated string.
+Whereas there was only one alphabet used this library requires two, that is because the original implementation, whilst allowing for padding, used the character that represented 0 to pad the generated string.
 Here, we have a specific alphabet used for padding, thus making the guessing of any sort of pattern harder.